MarkScherr/cv/cv.md

 ### Federal Reserve Bank of Minneapolis

-**Sr. Data Scientist, National Stress Testing.**
+**Sr. Data Scientist, Stress Testing.**
 *Minneapolis, MN - 06/2022 – Present*

-- Contributed to regular infrastructure and credit risk (econometric) modeling code releases.
+- Contributed to infrastructure, econometric modeling, and dashboards.
-- Championed adoption of clean, maintainable, and well-documented code as a fundamental principle, and reinforced it via self-generated software quality metrics applied across cross-language code bases.
-Consistently underscored the significance of crafting code with high coherence and minimal coupling, contributing to a cultural shift in our development approach.
-- Spearheaded adoption modern best practices such as unit testing, automated testing, automated documentation and test driven development (TDD).
+- Bridged the gap between frontend and database support teams, and Production modeling team to ensure smooth integration.
+Developed database version diff tool to rapidly identify and resolve issues.
+- Proactively introduced unit testing, autotesting, and autodocs to python infrastructure.
+Co-championed long-term plan to streamline code releases.
+- Independently worked to improve model reproducibility via automation of security, dirs, conda, ssh, git, variable OS modules.
+Worked on OS migration, chmod enablement and GitLab runners.
-- Prototyped a comprehensive fullstack data management system using Flask, SQLite, and HTML using dynamic SQL queries, data entry forms.
-Supported its productionalization and adoption into departments core workflow.
+- Co-prototyped a fullstack data management system using Flask, SQLite, and HTML/CSS using dynamic SQL queries, data entry forms, endpoints.
+Work remains to productionalize it.
-- Undertook the rearchitecture and rewrite of a 2.0 infrastructure codebase to support Stress Testing program, and enabling cloud migration.
-Open minded considerations relied on the 12 Factor App methodology.

 ### University of Minnesota
 **Instructor, FinTech Bootcamp.
 [Student Review](https://www.coursereport.com/schools/university-of-minnesota-boot-camps?shared_review=42025#reviews)**
 *Saint Paul, MN - 09/2021 – 04/2023*

-- Instructed Python programming to a classroom of professionals, ranging from sysadmins to finance directors.
+- Taught Python programming to working professionals, ranging from sysadmins to finance directors.
-- Explored complex and cutting-edge topics, such as machine learning and blockchain/Solidity smart contracts.
+- Explored cutting-edge topics such as Machine Learning/AI and blockchain/Solidity smart contracts.
-- Earned consistently high praise, earning a 9/10 rating across all categories, including engagement, clarity, and knowledge, over 270+ lecture hours.
+- Scored 9/10 across all rating categories (engagement, clarity, knowledge), across 270+ lecture hours.

 ### Medica
 **Sr. Healthcare Analyst, Healthcare Economics.**
 *Minnetonka, MN - 11/2019 – 06/2022*

-- Implemented advanced disease prediction models, which increased revenue and cut costs.
+- Implemented models to predict member diagnoses.
-- Discovered a technique to automate reconcile databases, requiring the processing of .xml and unstructured files, and math.
+- Discovered a technique to automate reconcile databases, requiring `.xml` and unstructured data processing.
-- Configured bare-metal REHL server with OCR libraries, then scripted OCR process to extract healthcare information from PDF files and load keywords into the database.
+- Configured bare-metal RHEL server with required libraries, then scripted OCR process to extract `.pdf` info and insert into database.
+- In zero-sum ACA marketplace, consistently outperformed competition.

-### United Health Group R&D
+### UHG R&D
 **Developer/Data Scientist, contract.**
 *Minneapolis, MN - 01/2019 – 11/2019*

 - Developed healthcare claims analyses using SQL, Python, and machine learning concepts, resulting in actionable findings presented to the CEO.
-- Authored scripts for transforming JSON/XML/CSV files, pulling from APIs, ETL, validation, and visualizations.
+- Authored scripts for transforming data, pulling from APIs, ETL, validation, and visualizations.
-- Worked on the development of unstructured big data databases for next-gen health researchers.
+- Worked on the development of a next-gen big data database for health researchers.

 ### Munich Reinsurance
 **Sr. Data Analyst.**
 *Minneapolis, MN - 05/2017 – 12/2018*

 - Swept filesystem for all unstructured, disparate claims and programmatically transformed them into structured data.
 Designed and populated a 7+ million record star-schema database.
-- Analyzed this self-created database to discover insights such as leading diagnoses by dollars and prevalence.
+- Analyzed this DIY database to discover insights such as leading diagnoses by prevalence and cost.
-- Created custom-built productivity tools with a GUI frontend, and deployed it for colleagues to use.
+- Created and deployed custom-built productivity tools with a GUI frontends.

 ### Decyphed
 **Entrepreneurial NLP Developer.**